Pet Town Chatswood 02 9415 2298

 We recommend the following things to help your new pup settle in:

-• The best beds are snuggley, flea proof, washable, and insulated.
-We recommend the “Fuzzyard” and “All Pet” brand because they are good quality, and Australian brands.
+- The best beds are snuggley, flea proof, washable, and insulated.
+We recommend the “Fuzzyard brand because they are good quality, and Australian brands.

-For the first few nights your puppy's bed may need to be kept right next to one of the family's beds.
-You can put them in a Crate or Playpen; they are available in metal or in fabric.
+- For the first few nights your puppy's bed may need to be kept right next to one of the family's beds.
+You can put them in a Crate or Playpen; they are available in metal.
 These are a great tool to have because puppies who are locked away by themselves and can’t see you can fret, stress severely and whine.
-If your puppy does wake up during the night, a comforting pat is usually enough to get them back to sleep.
+If your puppy does wake up during the night, it is best to ignore the behaviour as you do not want to reward or encourage them.
 If this does not work try popping them in your bed for a little while, until they fall asleep again.
-Don't worry, you can always move the puppy out to another room after a few days, once they are used to the new surroundings.
+Don't worry, you can always move the puppy out to another room after a few days once they are used to the new surroundings.

-• For any puppies that are going to be outside a lot of the time it is best to get them used to a kennel early.
+- For any puppies that are going to be outside a lot of the time it is best to get them used to a kennel early.
 Start by getting the pup used to sleeping in the kennel inside; this will make the transition to sleeping outside a lot easier.
-We recommend the Kazoo Cabana Kennel because it is weather proof.
+We recommend the All Pet Wooden Kennel because it is weatherproof.
 It can be a warm, cosy kennel for winter and a cool retreat for summer.

 Toys and Chewing

 Preventing boredom is one of the key factors to preventing behavioural problems in our pets.
 Chewing is one of the dogs' favourite activities and should be encouraged throughout their entire life.
 It has many important health benefits: it has been shown to release endorphins in the dog’s brain, releases energy, exercises the jaws and gums, and helps to remove plaque to prevent dental disease.